These DIY hot or cold rice therapy bags are perfect for aches, pains, or sore muscles. They’re great for winter, too!

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net

 Step 1: Trim your white fabric into a rectangular shape.
 Think about the person who will be using this bag the most.
-You’ll want a smaller-sized bag for a child than you would an adult.
+You’ll want a smaller-sized bag for a child than an adult.
 Does this person have a bad back that they will be using it for frequently?
-If that’s the case you’ll want the size to be close to the width of their back.
+If that’s the case, you’ll want the size to be close to the width of their back.
 If they tend to suffer a sore neck, you might want to make it long and skinny to wrap around like a scarf.
-If you just want to make a generic size, I find that 7 inches by 9 inches is typically good for most people.
+If you want to make a generic size, 7 inches by 9 inches is typically good for most people.

-Take your measuring stick and fabric marking pen and draw straight lines all around.
+Take your measuring stick and fabric marking pen and draw straight lines.
 Follow these with your needle and thread or while machine stitching.
-The end result will be a perfectly shaped bag.
+The result will be a perfectly shaped bag.

 Easy to Make: Hot or Cold Therapy Rice Bags momspark.net